Eight Banded False Barb (Eirmotus octozona)

-The Eight Banded False Barb has a yellowish red body with eight dark bars running along its snout and caudal peduncle.
-On the last dorsal-fin ray of these fish, there are diffused chromatophores.
-They have translucent dorsal-fin rays with some black sometimes extending onto the first branched ray.
+The Eight Banded False Barb boasts a yellowish-red body adorned with eight dark bars along its snout and caudal peduncle.
+Diffused chromatophores can be found on the last dorsal-fin ray of these fish, while the translucent dorsal-fin rays may be adorned with black, extending onto the first branched ray.

 Scientific Name | Eirmotus octozona |